yandexdataschool/IDAO-2019-muon-id/README.md

 [`Baseline - advanced.ipynb`](https://github.com/yandexdataschool/IDAO-2018-muon-id/blob/master/Baseline%20-%20advanced.ipynb) contains a primer on jagged arrays processing and creates the model file for Track 2

 `track_2_baseline` contains an example submission for Track 2.
 Run `make all` to build and the `baseline` binary will be accepting data as `.csv` (not gzipped) at the standard input and writing predictions to the standard output.
+Run `make compute_features` to build an utility binary that preprocesses data and writes outputs the computed features.

 `scoring.py` contains an implementation of the quality metric